ttlion/preprocessAndStatsThesis/preprocessingFiles/README.md

 ## File discretize_dates.py

-* Converts data provided as observations in certain dates into time-series
+* Converts data provided as observations in certain dates into time-series.

-* Outputs the same dataset but with dates (dd/mm/yyyy) discretized into timesteps (0, 1, 2, ...)
+* Outputs the same dataset but with dates (dd/mm/yyyy) discretized into timesteps (0, 1, 2, ...).

-* It allows selecting the number of months between consecutive timesteps (defined as deltaT in program usage)
+* It allows selecting the number of months between consecutive timesteps (defined as deltaT in program's usage).
   * If option2 = 1 only keeps timesteps separated by the specified number of months
-    * For example, if patient has consultations in 01/01/2000, 01/04/2000, 01/05/2000, 01/07/2000, and choosing deltaT=3 (3 months interval)
+    * For example, if patient has consultations in 01/01/2000, 01/04/2000, 01/05/2000, 01/07/2000, and choosing deltaT=3 (3 months interval).
-      * With option2 = 1 only the data from 01/01/2000 and 01/04/2000 and 01/07/2000 is kept (as timesteps 0, 1 and 2)
+      * With option2 = 1 only the data from 01/01/2000 and 01/04/2000 and 01/07/2000 is kept (as timesteps 0, 1 and 2).
-  * If option2 = 0, program only uses the defined deltaT if there is not data between the specified timesteps
+  * If option2 = 0, program only uses the defined deltaT if there is not data between the specified timesteps.
-    * For the same example where patient has consultations in 01/01/2000, 01/04/2000, 01/05/2000, 01/07/2000, and choosing deltaT=3 (3 months interval)
+    * For the same example where patient has consultations in 01/01/2000, 01/04/2000, 01/05/2000, 01/07/2000, and choosing deltaT=3 (3 months interval).
       * With option2 = 0 all data is kept (as timesteps 0, 3, 4 and 6), program chooses deltaT=1 as it is the maximum deltaT possible to keep all data.
   * Usually, option2 = 1 is the desired!

 * It allows defining if timesteps in which there is no consultation are filled with nearest consultation or with ?
-  * For example, if consultations in 01/01/2000 and 01/07/2000 and defining deltaT=3 (3 months interval)
+  * For example, if consultations in 01/01/2000 and 01/07/2000 and defining deltaT=3 (3 months interval).
-    * Timestep 1 is the data from 01/04/2000, which does not exist
+    * Timestep 1 is the data from 01/04/2000, which does not exist.
-      * If option1 = 0, timestep 1 is filled also with data from 01/01/2000
+      * If option1 = 0, timestep 1 is filled also with data from 01/01/2000.
       * If option1 = 1, timestep 1 is filled with ?

+* Example input file: example_file_dates.csv

-* Run "python discretize_dates.py -h" to get usage of program, with description of inputs
+* Run "python discretize_dates.py -h" to get usage of program, with description of inputs.

-* Run "python discretize_dates.py -e" to get example of input file
+* Run "python discretize_dates.py -e" to get another example of input file.

 ## File fill_data.py